Mount Clemens, Michigan: Government

 The city government is composed of a mayor, the current being Laura Kropp, and a city council.
-City finances have been trouble for some time.
+The city has been facing financial hardships for some time.
 Approximately 42% of properties in the city are tax-exempt, resulting in lost revenue of $1.2 million.
 In an attempt to raise funds to combat a $960,000 budget deficit for 2010, former Mayor Barb Dempsey solicited donations to the city's general fund from tax-exempt organizations like churches, schools and a hospital, in order to pay for services like fire protection, streetlights and roads.
 The city already disbanded the 113-year-old police department in 2005 to cut costs.
+The Macomb County Sheriff’s Office now provides primary policing services in Mount Clemens.
 The deficit is projected to reach $1.5 million in 2011.